-The legal entity, Palliser Regional School Division No. 26, was created in 1995 through the consolidation of two parent school boards which represented the majority of the County of Vulcan and the entirety of the County of Lethbridge.
+The legal entity, The Palliser School Division, was created in 1995 through the consolidation of two parent school boards which represented the majority of the Vulcan County and the entirety of the Lethbridge County.

 Palliser's original geographic area stretches from just south of the City of Lethbridge to north of the Bow River on the outskirts of Calgary.
 With the addition of faith-based alternative programs, Palliser now serves students within the City of Calgary as well.

-Palliser Regional Schools takes its name from explorer John Palliser, who led a British expedition to what's now Western Canada from 1857 to 1861.
+Palliser School Division takes its name from explorer John Palliser, who led a British expedition to what's now Western Canada from 1857 to 1861.